gohugoio/hugo/docs/content/en/templates/output-formats.md

 This is the full set of Hugo's built-in output formats:

-{{< datatable "output" "formats" "name" "mediaType" "path" "baseName" "rel" "protocol" "isPlainText" "isHTML" "noUgly" "permalinkable" >}}
+{{< datatable "config" "outputFormats" "name" "mediaType" "path" "baseName" "rel" "protocol" "isPlainText" "isHTML" "noUgly" "permalinkable" >}}

 - A page can be output in as many output formats as you want, and you can have an infinite amount of output formats defined **as long as they resolve to a unique path on the file system**.
 In the above table, the best example of this is `AMP` vs. `HTML`. `AMP` has the value `amp` for `Path` so it doesn't overwrite the `HTML` version; e.g. we can now have both `/index.html` and `/amp/index.html`.
 - The `MediaType` must match the `Type` of an already defined media type.